jenpetsmit/tk_wiki/wiki.md

 **5. Which computer are you using?**

-Your options for computing include your personal computer, your organization’s computer, or a cloud-based computer like AWS’s _EC2_ or GCP’s _Compute Engine_.
+Your options for computing include your personal computer, your organization’s computer, or a Cloud-based computer like AWS’s _EC2_ or GCP’s _Compute Engine_.

 **6.What is _cache space_?**